 Florence is a global heritage city: millions of people every day crowd into its small streets admiring the ancient buildings and its artistic heritage, which creates revenue as well as issues.
 For this reason, contemporary Florence and its inhabitants are less well-known by visitors.
 Florence today has an ethnically diverse population with complex socio-cultural dynamics that shape the identity of this fascinating city.
 Although migration to the city has intensified over the last few decades, ‘multiculturalism’ is not a recent phenomenon: over the centuries the city has celebrated diversity, with different ethnic groups, different nationalities and various religious groups who have contributed to Florence’s social and cultural wealth.
 Even the briefest of walks can unveil this wealth to the eyes of the attentive observer – and it is precisely this ‘below the surface’ understanding that this course provides.
 Florence is, and always has been, a ‘global’ city.
 We will analyze the complex dynamics that shape the identity of Florence by applying a critical perspective to the notion of globalization and by analyzing the socio-cultural forces at play both historically and presently.
 Students will learn to analyze the cultural variety present in the city, examining which ethnic communities live in Florence today, and gaining insight into their lives through scholarly sources and direct observation.
 Throughout the course we will discuss the relativity of cultural values; we will analyze how multicultural aspects of Florence’s identity have been discursively constructed and by which social actors; we will review which policies the local and national administration have put into effect to deal with these issues.

 English-speaking internships are also available for credit in select fields.
 Please contact your program manager for more details.
-The courses will be taught in English and will be comprised of lectures, guest speakers, city tours, cultural activities and excursions.

 The University of Pittsburgh partners with the CAPA the Global Education Network for this program.
 For more than 45 years CAPA: The Global Education Network has worked with institutions of higher education to build programs that meet their goals for learning abroad.
 CAPA operates education centers in Global Cities and have developed distinct academic offerings, support frameworks, and oversight structures for students and visiting faculty.